-Gryph-hound are normally the cheapest unit in a Stormcast warband (they are available in all warbands to date), but in this case, they cost like the average troop.
-They have the same profile as a Vanquisher (4 Attacks at Strength 4 for 2-4 damage) but a movement of 6” instead of 4” and the Darting Attack ability.
+The cheapest unit available in this warband is the Gryph-Hound.
+They have good attacks (4 Attacks at Strength 4 for 1/4 damage), a great movement of 6” and the Darting Attack ability.

-For a Triple they can do a bonus attack and then a bonus disengage move getting in a better position around an objective or forcing the opponent to follow you wasting one of their activations.
+For a Triple they can do a bonus attack and then a bonus disengage move getting in a better position around an objective or forcing the opponent to follow them and waste one of their activations.

-The Gryph-hounds are usually an interesting choice in Warcry but in this case you can be interested in them mostly for their speed as they otherwise compete with similar profiles but being Beasts they are limited in what they can perform (grab treasures, open doors, etc.).
+The Gryph-hounds are an interesting option in Warcry in particular for their cost and to compensate slower warbands with few elite members, but remember that being Beasts they are limited in what they can perform (grab treasures, open doors, etc.).

 Abilities for the Thunderstrike Stormcast Warband